yazdrahobycha/kottans--frontend/README.md

 2. I was struck by the simplicity and depth of the concepts used for basic website markup and styling.
 The breadth of what can be achieved with these tools is truly impressive.

 3. In preparation for a future task to create a pop-up, I focused on learning specific tools and techniques that would be useful.
-I approached the task like putting together a puzzle, first learning how to create a nav, stylize it, round edges, and arrange li elements in a row.
-Then I learned how to create a scroll menu using overflow and how to make it disappear.
+I approached the task like putting together a puzzle, first learning how to create a <code>nav</code>, stylize it, round edges, and arrange <code>li</code> elements in a row.
+Then I learned how to create a scroll menu using <code>overflow</code> and how to make it disappear.
 While a bit intimidating, I am committed to successfully completing this task.

 ## Responsive Web Design